klkkong/sphere/README.rst

 2014-03-25: Fluid phase in ``master`` branch simulated by the full Navier-Stokes equations.

+2014-07-05: Fluid phase now discretized on a staggered grid which increases accuracy and stability.

 Documentation
 -------------
 See the separate documentation for general reference and installation